darktable-org/dtdocs/content/darkroom/masking-and-blending/masks/drawn.md

 : Consider fine-tuning paths in restricted edit mode (enabled by Ctrl+clicking on the 'show and edit mask elements' icon).
 This allows you to adjust single nodes and segments without the risk of accidentally shifting or resizing the whole shape.

 brush
 : Start drawing a brush stroke by left-clicking on the image canvas and moving the mouse while keeping the button pressed.
 The brush stroke is finalized once you release the mouse button.
-Scroll the mouse to change the shape size, either before you start drawing or at any time during the operation.
-Likewise you can use the "`{`" and "`}`" keys to decrease/increase feathering, and the "`<`" and "`>`" keys to decrease/increase opacity.
+Scroll the mouse to change the shape size and Shift+scroll to change the feathering (hardness), either before you start drawing or at any time during the operation.
+Likewise you can use the "`{`" and "`}`" keys to decrease/increase hardness, and the "`<`" and "`>`" keys to decrease/increase opacity.

 : If you have a graphics tablet with pen pressure sensitivity, darktable can apply the recorded pen pressure to certain attributes of the brush stroke.
 This operation can be controlled in [preferences > darkroom > pen pressure control for brush masks](../../../preferences-settings/darkroom.md).

 : On lifting the tablet pen or releasing the left mouse button the brush stroke is converted into a number of connected nodes, which define the final shape.
 A configuration option ([preferences > darkroom > smoothing of brush strokes](../../../preferences-settings/darkroom.md)) controls how much smoothing is applied.
 A higher level of smoothing leads to fewer nodes being created – this eases subsequent editing at the expense of lower accuracy.

 : Nodes and segments of a brush stroke can be modified individually.
 See the documentation on path shapes (above) for more details.
+Change the size or hardness of a node by scrolling and Shift+scrolling over a node, respectively.

 ---